rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 1. Words can have different versions: "car", "cars", "apply", "applied" etc...
 2. How to split the sentence to a list of words?
-3. What about the words that are incredibly common in English and has no meaning?
+3. What about the words that are incredibly common in English and have almost no meaning (no information)?
 For example "the" "that" etc...

 #### Stemming